NVIDIA/modulus/examples/cfd/stokes_mgn/README.md

 ```bash
 python pi_inference.py
 ```

+Note: The fine-tuning step involves training of a PINN model to first refine the predictions of the MeshGraphNet model followed by an inference of the PINN model.

 This will save the predictions for the test dataset in `.vtp` format in the `results` directory.
 Use Paraview to open and explore the results.